roxanahickey/adolescent/02-hclust-pcoa.md

-# Supplemental File 2: Assessment of vaginal microbiota composition with clustering and ordination analysis
+# Hierarchical clustering and ordination analysis of vaginal microbiota
 Roxana J. Hickey

 # Description
 This is a supplement to the paper "Vaginal microbiota of adolescent girls resemble those of reproductive-age women prior to the onset of menarche" by Hickey et al. Please refer to the paper for complete information about the objectives and study design.

 The embedded R code works through the first set of analyses and generation of figures related to the assessment of vaginal microbiota composition in girls and mothers.
-The analyses can be run directly in RStudio from the R Markdown file "adolescent-supp-02.Rmd" located at https://github.com/roxanahickey/adolescent.
-It should be run after "adolescent-supp-01.Rmd", which prepares the data and color palettes used in this script.
+The analyses can be run directly from the R Markdown file using RStudio.
+It should be run after "01-data-prep.Rmd", which prepares the data and color palettes used in this script.

 ## Objective
 The first major objective of this study is to characterize the composition of vaginal microbiota in girls both premenarche and postmenarche as well as mothers in this study.
 To do this we will first perform hierarchical clustering analysis of the vaginal microbiota from girls and mothers to determine what the major types of communities are and how they are distributed across the sample groups we are interested in.
 Then we will perform principal coordinates analysis to get a different perspective of the similarity among samples in relation to other variables of interest.